Omicron outbreak inducing whiplash for many Americans

 “It’s breathtaking to watch the rate at which everything is increasing right now,” said S. Wesley Long, medical director of diagnostic microbiology at Houston Methodist.

-He predicted that omicron could overtake delta to comprise 100 percent of U.S. coronavirus cases by January.
+He predicted that omicron could overtake delta to make up 100 percent of his health system’s coronavirus cases by January.
 “I don’t think any of us thought that we would ever see anything transmit faster than delta,” Long said.
 “Now we have the omicron variant that’s even more transmissible.”

 Officials believe the number of cases will continue to skyrocket in coming weeks, and they are gravely concerned about how the more infectious variant will swamp health systems and devastate communities with low vaccination rates.